 There’s a different feel here after 5:00pm compared to what you experience in the daytime.
 The world slows down, and the atmosphere is even more relaxing.
 Walking in the woods and prairies or down to the lakeshore is a great way to close a busy day.

 Many Things to Experience

 When you hike here in the evening, you might consider sticking around for one of our many summer programs.
-A treat for music lovers is Soundwaves, our summer concert series.
-It takes place on Tuesdays beginning July 9 for five weeks from 6:30pm – 7:30pm.
-Enjoy the rhythms of your favorite bands as they perform at the scenic Pavilion overlooking Lake Michigan.
-If you’re a moon lover, we will be going on a hike each night of the full moon.
-You will see the Buck Moon, Sturgeon Moon, and Harvest Moon while basking in the calm evening atmosphere.
-Full Moon Hikes happen on Thursday nights, once a month, from July through September.
+A treat for music lovers has been Soundwaves, our summer concert series.
+Visitors enjoyed the rhythms of their favorite bands as they performed at the scenic Pavilion overlooking Lake Michigan.
+If you’re a moon lover, we have also gone on a hike each night of the full moon.
+Visitors enjoyed the Buck Moon, Sturgeon Moon, and Harvest Moon while basking in the calm evening atmosphere.

 On your hike, you might run into people studying wildlife and collecting data for citizen science.
 Consider volunteering to help gather information that will help scientists working to conserve the natural world.

 Spending your summer evenings at the Center is a great way to gain access to the lesser seen world of nature.
 Our fascinating programs combined with the ambiance you find here will allow you to enjoy just a little bit more of what the Center has to offer.